usegalaxy-eu/website/_posts/2021-03-13-radseq-analysis.md

   - elixi
 ---

-Yvan reminded us today that you can analyse RADseq data in Galaxy.
+[Yvan Le Bras](https://twitter.com/Yvan2935) reminded us today that everyone can analyse RADseq data in Galaxy.

 [RADSeq](https://doi.org/10.1093/bfgp/elq031) combines two simple molecular biology techniques with Illumina sequencing: the use of restriction enzymes to cut DNA into fragments (as for RFLPs and AFLPs),